Best Dash Cams for Your Car in 2025

 The 150° front and 156° rear viewing angles on this camera aren’t bad, but they’re also not the widest you can find on the market.

 The same goes for the Thinkware U1000’s temperature tolerance.
-It can be stored in temps up to 158°F but has to cool down to 140°F before it operates.
+It can be stored in temps up to 158°F but has to cool down to 140°F before it can operate.
 If you live in a hot climate, this could be a dealbreaker.

 Thinkware U1000 accessories